CP3R and AJH’s Performance for Colon and Rectal Cancers

 Regional Lymph Nodes in Surgically Resected Patients

 At least 12 regional lymph nodes are removed and pathologically examined for resected colon cancer.
-The compliance rate for Abington Hospital’s is slightly better at 89.2%, compared to all CoC-approved programs’ norm of 88.2%.
+The compliance rate for Abington – Jefferson Health’s compliance at 86.3% needs improvement, compared to all CoC-approved programs’ norm of 87.9%.

 Radiation Therapy in Rectal Carcinomas

-Radiation therapy is considered or administered within six months of diagnosis for patients under age 80 with clinical orpathologic AJCC T4N0M0 or Stage III receiving surgical resection for rectal cancer.
-Abington Hospital’s compliance with this standard needs improvement at 50%, compared to all CoC-approved programs’norm of 85%.
+Radiation therapy is considered or administered within six months of diagnosis for patients under age 80 with clinical or pathologic AJCC T4N0M0 or Stage III receiving surgical resection for rectal cancer.
+Abington – Jefferson Health’s compliance with this standard at 75% reflects the chemotherapy arm randomization in clinical trial participation, compared to all CoC-approved programs’ norm of 85.4%.